 A FERTILE ENVIRONMENT

-Bordeaux’s popularity as a business destination has been boosted with new developments such as La Cité du Vin, the arrival of the high-speed train line, bringing Bordeaux closer to Paris, and the Metropole’s investment in a new conference facility (an additional hall for the Exhibition Centre).
-2018 should consolidate this position with the opening of the Hôtel Radisson Blu (125 rooms), a Hilton Garden Inn (166 rooms), and the opening of more airline routes (Riga, Warsaw, Hamburg, Frankfurt, Dusseldorf, etc.).
+Bordeaux’s popularity as a business destination has been boosted with new reception areas such as La Cité du Vin, the MECA, numerous new direct airlines (Manchester, Helsinki, Copenhague, Cologne, Riga…), the arrival of the high-speed train line bringing Bordeaux closer to Paris, and the Metropole’s investment in a new conference facility (an additional hall for the Exhibition Centre).
+The city’s hotel facilities continue to evolve, with the arrival of major international chains such as the Hilton Garden Inn (166 rooms) and the Radisson Blu (125 rooms) in 2018.

 This effect is accentuated by several competitiveness clusters, an extensive aeronautics and space hub, a leading position in optics and lasers, and strong expertise in nano- and biotechnologies, neurosciences, Health ICT, wood, and sustainable construction.
-Another advantage is the potential represented by 88,000 students, 11,600 researchers, and the fact that Bordeaux University is one of 5 ‘IDEX’ (Initiative d’Excellence) universities in France, which receive government support to develop R&D and international links.
+Oncology, a health priority in the Nouvelle-Aquitaine regional programme for 2018-2021, has also benefited from major investments.
+And of course, there are Bordeaux’s academic institutions, catering for 88,000 students and 11,600 researchers.
+The University of Bordeaux is one of the five “IDEX” (“Initiative d’Excellence”) universities in France, a state-funded programme that aims to develop R&D and internationalization.

 A CONVENTIONS CENTRE